Mortgage Fraud: What It Is And How To Avoid It

 Types Of Mortgage Fraud

 The FBI has a list of the most common types of mortgage fraud committed in the United States.
-Some of the major ones include inflated appraisals, foreclosure scams, using a false identity, asset rental, equity skimming and property flipping.
+Some of the major fraud schemes and scams include inflated appraisals, foreclosure scams, using a false identity or income fraud, asset rental, equity skimming, property flipping and occupancy fraud.

 Homeowners who are at risk of defaulting on their loans or whose homes are in foreclosure are sometimes led to believe that someone can save their home in exchange for a deed transfer and upfront fees.
 The perpetrator will re-mortgage the property without actually saving the property from foreclosure.